ProgrammerJames/go/gridcl/README.md

-Grid CL is a golang implementation of the css grid layout for use in standalone windowed applications.
+Grid CL is a golang implementation of the css grid layout for use in standalone windowed (Client) applications.